background

 In other words, if all the liabilities are paid off, the equity ratio is the amount of remaining asset value left over for shareholders.

-• Lower equity ratios are viewed as more favorable since it means that more of the company is financed with equity, which implies that the company’s earnings and contributions from equity investors are funding its operations – as opposed to debt lenders.
+• Higher Equity Ratio ➝ More equity relative to debt is viewed as more favorable since it means that more of the company is financed with equity, which implies that the company’s earnings and contributions from equity investors are funding its operations – as opposed to debt lenders.

-• Higher equity ratios signal that more assets were purchased with debt as the source of capital (i.e. implying the company carries a substantial debt load).
+• Lower Equity Ratio ➝ Less equity relative to debt signals that more assets were purchased with debt as the source of capital (i.e. implying the company carries a substantial debt load).

 What is the Difference Between Solvency Ratio vs. Liquidity Ratio?

-Both solvency and liquidity ratios are measures of leverage risk; however, the major difference lies in their time horizons.
+Both solvency and liquidity ratios are measures of leverage risk; however, the major difference lies in the time horizon covered by each metric.

 Nevertheless, both ratios are closely related and provide important insights regarding the financial health of a company.